Mexican Farming Can Transition to be More Resilient With Technology

-In Mexico and around much of the world, the cost of food fell sharply last month but it remains dangerously close to the all-time highs posted earlier this year, according to an agency of the United Nations.
+In Mexico and around much of the world, le coût de la nourriture fell sharply last month but it remains dangerously close to the all-time highs posted earlier this year, according to an agency of the United Nations.

 New data from the Food Price Index of the Food and Agricultural Organization provide even more proof that if we’re to build a resilient system of agriculture that keeps food abundant and affordable, farmers like me need access to the best, forward-facing and science-based technologies—and not the backward-looking restrictive measures that many governments are trying to force upon food producers.